Learning Multi-layer Graphs and a Common Representation for Clustering: Numerical experiments

 \section{Numerical experiments}

 In this section, we evaluate our framework in terms of clustering performance on a synthetically generated dataset and two real-world datasets.
 We use normalized mutual information (NMI) as a measure to assess the clustering performance.
-We compare the clustering performances of our proposed method with the following existing approaches.
-The first is the graph learning method based on signal representation method (\texttt{GL-SigRep}) in~\cite{Dong1}.
+We compare the clustering performances of the proposed method \texttt{RMGL} with both common baseline methods and state-of-the-art multi-view spectral clustering methods.
+The single-view graph learning method based on signal representation (\texttt{GL-SigRep}) in~\cite{Dong1} serves as our first baseline method.
 We learn the graph layers independently for each of the views available using \texttt{GL-SigRep}.
-Spectral clustering is then performed to find the clusters using the eigenvectors of the estimated graph Laplacian matrices.
-Next, we compare our method with graph-regularized dual multi-view CCA (\texttt{GD-MCCA})~\cite{GMCCA}, which learns a low-dimensional representation of the data common to all the views by minimizing the distance between the canonical variables and the common low-dimensional representations while leveraging a graph structure of the common source.
-Since this method requires a common graph, we compute the results by taking each of the affinity matrices $\mD_m^{-1}\mX_m\mX_m\rT$ as the common graph as in~\cite{GMCCA}.
+We also learn a graph Laplacian matrix by giving the concatenated views $\mX \in \mathbb{R}^{N\times\sum_{m=1}^M D_m}$ as input to \texttt{GL-SigRep}.
+We refer to the second baseline method that uses concatenated data as input as \texttt{GL-SigRep(C)}.
+Spectral clustering is then performed to find the clusters on the graph Laplacian matrices estimated using the above mentioned two methods.
+We also compare our method with state-of-the-art methods for multi-view spectral clustering, which are based on a two-step approach of graph learning followed by subspace merging.
+Graph-regularized dual multi-view CCA (\texttt{GD-MCCA})~\cite{GMCCA} learns a low-dimensional representation of the data common to all the views by minimizing the distance between the canonical variables and the common low-dimensional representations while leveraging a graph structure of the common source.
+We compute the common graph required by \texttt{GD-MCCA} as in~\cite{GMCCA}, by taking each of the affinity matrices $\mD_m^{-1}\mX_m\mX_m\rT$ as the common graph.
 Here, $\mD_m$ is the degree matrix of the similarity graph $\mX_m\mX_m^T$.
 We finally consider the common graph giving the best results for comparison.
-We also compare our method with multi-view spectral clustering methods \texttt{SC-GED}~\cite{Dong2} and \texttt{SC-ML}~\cite{Dong3}, which obtain the common node embeddings by computing a joint spectrum via a generalized eigendecomposition and merging the node embeddings from multiple graph layers, respectively.
+The multi-view spectral clustering methods, \texttt{SC-GED}~\cite{Dong2} and \texttt{SC-ML}~\cite{Dong3}, obtain the common node embeddings by computing a joint spectrum via a generalized eigendecomposition and merging the node embeddings from multiple graph layers, respectively.
 We give the independent graph layers estimated from~\cite{Dong1} as input to \texttt{SC-GED} and \texttt{SC-ML} to find the common node embeddings and perform spectral clustering.